EB Welding for Power Generation

 To reduce cost the manufacturing time needs to be significantly reduced.

-Cambridge Vacuum Engineering (CVE) has developed the “Ebflow” system, based on high productivity electron beam welding, which can reduce the welding time involved to less than 200 hours, equivalent to a reduction in cost of over 85%.
-The EBManPower project will implement and validate the first Ebflow system within a large-scale fabrication facility in order to enable cost-effective manufacture of large scale power generation infrastructure.
+Cambridge Vacuum Engineering (CVE) has developed the “Ebflow” system, based on high productivity electron beam welding, which can reduce the welding time involved to less than 200 hours, equivalent to an 85% cost reduction.
+The EBManPower project will implement and validate the first Ebflow system within a large-scale fabrication facility to enable cost-effective manufacture of large scale power generation infrastructure.

 Wider Project Benefits